Skip to main content

 Generally, the testator (the one making the will) must be an adult of “sound mind.”
 Being of sound mind means the testator must understand the document’s full meaning.

 Wills must be written in most cases.
-However, some states allow for a holographic will.
-A holographic will is a will written in the testator's handwriting and not witnessed.
+However, some states allow holographic wills.
+A holographic will is a will written in the testator’s handwriting and not witnessed.

 Although there may be a procedure under the law for an unwitnessed, handwritten legal document, this choice offers only some legal protection.
-The better and more legally enforceable option is to use a typed or preprinted document witnessed according to the applicable state law.
+The better, more legally enforceable option is to use a typed or preprinted document, witnessed in accordance with the applicable state law.

 You must sign your will for it to be legally valid.
 Some exceptions allow a person who cannot sign to allow another person to sign on the testator’s behalf.